NREL/HPC/languages/python/openai_rllib/simple-example-gpu/README.md

 #SBATCH --partition=debug
 #SBATCH --gres=gpu:1
 ```
-You can find a complete slurm file to use as template in this subdirectory.
+You can find complete slurm file examples to use as template in this subdirectory.